linusg/libjs-test262/README.md

 $ pip3 install -r requirements.txt
 ```

+The only dependency for now is `ruamel.yaml` for parsing the test's YAML metadata.

 ## Usage

 To clone test262, clone SerenityOS and build `js` (standalone as part of Lagom), run: